AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 }
 ```

 In this example 2, we use the functional form of state-update function to update state variable.
-We pass a function to `setCount` and the return value of this function is the new value for `count`.
-This function will take in current state as its parameter.
+We pass a function to `setCount` and the returned value of this function is the new value for `count`.
+This function will take in the current state as its argument.

 So in our example, we have:

 - `increment` is the function we pass to `setCount` to update state variable `count`
-- `increment` argument is the current state variable `count`
+- `increment`'s argument is the current state variable `count`
-- `increment` return value will be the new value for state variable `count`
+- `increment`'s returned value will be the new value for state variable `count`

 Let take a look at another example: